Hearing Devices

 Find Your Perfect Fit

-There are many types of hearing devices which vary in size, power and circuitry.
+There are many types of hearing devices, and they vary in size, power, and circuitry.

 Body Worn Devices

-These devices consist of a case containing the components of amplification, battery and user controls and are attached to an ear mould (receiver) connected to the case by a cord (wire).
-The case is about the size of a packet of cigarettes and is worn in the pocket or on a belt.
-Because of their large size, body worn devices are capable of large amounts of amplification and were once used for profound hearing losses.
+These devices consist of a case containing the components of amplification, battery, and user controls.
+They are attached to an ear mould (receiver) connected to the case by a cord (wire).
+The case is about the size of a packet of cigarettes and is worn in a pocket or on a belt.
+Because of their large size, body-worn devices are capable of large amounts of amplification and were once used for profound hearing losses.
 Today, body devices have largely been replaced by behind-the-ear (BTE) instruments.

 Behind-the-Ear Devices (BTE)

 Their colours range from very inconspicuous skin tones for adults to bright colours and optional decorations for children.
-Recent innovations in BTEs include miniature "invisible" BTEs otherwise known as Micro BTEs with thin, hair-like sound tubes (see open-fit devices below).
-These are often less visible than in-the-ear (ITE) and some keep the ear canal more open so listeners may still utilise their residual natural hearing (most helpful for those with normal hearing in the lower frequencies).
+Recent innovations in BTEs include miniature "invisible" BTEs, otherwise known as Micro BTEs, with thin, hair-like sound tubes (see open-fit devices below).
+These are often less visible than in-the-ear (ITE), and some keep the ear canal more open, so listeners may still utilise their residual natural hearing (which is most helpful for those with normal hearing in the lower frequencies).
 Ideal for high-frequency losses, these miniature versions are generally used for mild to moderate hearing loss.

 In-the-Ear Devices (ITE)

 These devices fit in the outer ear bowl.
 They are sometimes visible when standing face-to-face with someone.
 ITE hearing devices are custom-made to fit each individual's ear.
-They can be used in mild to some severe hearing losses.
-Feedback, a squealing/whistling caused by sound leaking out of the device and being amplified again may be a problem for severe hearing losses.
+They can be used in mild to severe hearing loss.
+Feedback, such as squealing/whistling caused by sound leaking out of the device and being amplified again, maybe a problem for severe hearing loss.

 In-the-Canal Devices (ITC)

-ITC devices are smaller than the ITEs filling only the bottom half of the external ear.
+ITC devices are smaller than the ITEs, filling only the bottom half of the external ear.
 You usually cannot see very much of this hearing device when you are face-to-face with someone.
-The final size of the device will depend on the shape and physical size of the ear canal and the features on the device.
+The final size of the device will depend on the shape and physical size of the ear canal and the features of the device.

 Mini Canal and Completely In-Canal Devices (MC and CIC)